suits-rpg/rules/lib/rules/combat.md

 Your Status is the sum of your Minor and Major loss.
 When your Status is > 2x your Power, you lose the contest.

 Is this more complicated than a single stack of hit points?
-Yes; however, this results in far fewer fatalities; death is the result of a single extremely powerful hit or several significant hits, rather than an inevitable result of all trauma regardless of intensity.
+Yes; however, this makes fatal results rarer and more plausible.
+Death is the result of a single extremely powerful hit or several significant hits, rather than an inevitable result of all trauma regardless of intensity.
 Low powered combat, or combat with significant armor, is far more likely to result in the collapse of the user than a guaranteed fatality.

 ##### Damage type and loss